NoStackApp/ns-cli/resources/Documentation/stack.json.md

 *  "userClasses": a list of userClasses.
 *  "sources": a list of units.
 *  "types": a list of types.
-The types have a section "sources" that shows information about the assn for a given type in each of its units.
+The types have a section "sources" that shows information about the assn for a given typeName in each of its units.
 *  "actions": a list of actions.
-Actions are grouped by action type.
+Actions are grouped by action typeName.
 See [Actions](NoStackApi.md#Actions).
 *  "stack": a list of stack metadata.

 [Note: the alpha version calls units "sources" in the `stack.json` file.
 The plan is to change that to "units" in a future release.]